teodutu/operating-systems/content/chapters/compute/lecture/quiz/exec-without-fork.md

 ## Question Answers

-- Because `/bin/ls` may be buggy or vulnerable and compromise the sell
+- Because `/bin/ls` may be buggy or vulnerable and compromise the shell
 + Because when `ls` ends, the shell is closed
 - Because the `ls` and `bash` processes must not share the same address space
 - Because `bash` needs to pass data to the `ls` process